SuperKam91/gns/README.md

 ## Requirements

-This package was developed and tested using `python 2.7` and thus I recommend this version when running the algorithm.
-The `wheel` file on PyPi is a `py2` file and so requires `python 2.X`.
+This package was developed and tested using `python 2.7` and `python 3.6` and thus I recommend using one of these versions when running the algorithm.
+The two `wheel` files on PyPi are `py2` or `py3` files, the appropriate one will be selected by `pip` depending on whether it is called using `python 2.X` or `python 3.X`.

 ## Installation